CUNY Distinguished Lecturer - Labor Studies in New York, New York

 FACULTY VACANCY ANNOUNCEMENT

 The CUNY School of Labor and Urban Studies (SLU) is committed to providing undergraduate and degree programs in Labor and Urban Studies that provide both theoretical and practical learning opportunities for its students, many of whom have career interests in government and/or social advocacy.
-To maximize these opportunities, SLU will augment its renowned faculty by establishing a one-year Distinguished Lecturer position that will bring students into contact with a variety of well-respected leaders in their field.
+To maximize these opportunities, SLU will augment its renowned faculty by establishing a Distinguished Lecturer position that will bring students into contact with a variety of well-respected leaders in their field.
 Students will be exposed to individuals with a wide range of experiences and skills, both intellectual and practical.
 The position will begin at the start of the Fall 2019 semester.

 Distinguished Lecturers perform teaching duties in area(s) of expertise.
 Distinguished Lecturers are experienced practitioners or teachers who hold full-time, non-tenure track position with a maximum appointment period of seven years, subject to annual reappointment.